Anttonii/neural-network/README.md

 ## Running

-Get the [mnist](https://yann.lecun.com/exdb/mnist/) database files to train with and extract them into `data` folder in project root or anywhere else, just make sure that the file locations correspond with the locations of files on disk.
+Get the [mnist](https://yann.lecun.com/exdb/mnist/) database files to train with and extract them into `data` folder in project root or anywhere else, just make sure that the file location parameters in `main.py` correspond with the locations of files on disk.
 Install dependencies with:
 ```
 pip install -r requirements.txt
 ```
 Then run `python main.py` to see the neural network in action.
-Make adjustments to the `hidden_layer_dims` and `learning_rate` to see if how the neural network reacts to parameter adjustion.
+Make adjustments to the `hidden_layer_dims` and `learning_rate` to see how the neural network reacts to parameter adjustion.

 ## Example output